MSAdministrator/tweet-scraper/README.md

-# tweet_scraper
+# tweet-scraper

 Used to search twitter by query or a specific users Twitter timeline.

 ## Getting Started

-To use `twitter-scraper` to search Twitter you will need to have a Twitter account, but you will also need to generate some keys to post to twitter.
+To use `tweet-scraper` to search Twitter you will need to have a Twitter account, but you will also need to generate some keys to post to twitter.
 To do this, you will need to create a Twitter Application.

 The first step is to visit https://dev.twitter.com/apps/new and create a new Twitter application.
 When you create a new Twitter application you will need to provide the required information.